ScratchAddons/website-v2/content/docs/faq.md

 - Scratch 3 Developer Tools: This browser extension is a copy of the Developer tools addon.
 You should uninstall the Developer Tools browser extension and turn on the addon instead.
 - Better3.0: This browser extension can interfere with some addons.
 Luckily, most of its features are also available as addons.
 - Redux DevTools: This can interfere with the internal workings of Scratch Addons.
-Disable it if you are not using.
+You should disable Redux DevTools extension if you are not using it.

 ## Security and Privacy